 This is another factor that can dictate the height of your mirror.
 You CAN move lights above your vanity, but this might require an electrician.
 It’s less expensive to choose a mirror that fits your within your lighting.

-If you have a center light, use a wider mirror.
+If you have a center light, use a wide mirror.
 If you have side sconces, long and narrow works better.

 Next time you’re getting ready to hang a mirror in your bathroom think about the height like you would any piece of artwork.
 Keep the center at eye level, that’s the only rule you need.